How to implant a causal $\Theta$ function into a tachyon field operator, or why tachyons do not violate causality: Introduction

 The causality protection formula, valid in all inertial frames, was formulated in \cite{ttheor} as follows:

-where $P$ is a 4-vector of particles transferring a signal and $u$ is a 4-velocity of the preferred reference frame with respect to (any particular) inertial observer.
+where $P$ is a 4-vector of particle momenta transferring a signal and $u$ is a 4-velocity of the preferred reference frame with respect to (any particular) inertial observer.
 It is a boundary condition which should be imposed on solutions of any tachyon equation of motion.

-As a straightforward result, it turns out that the negative energy tachyons, which could be used for a construction of the causal loops, cannot appear in the preferred reference frame since the eigenvalues of the tachyon Hamiltonian are restricted from below, in this frame, by zero value, which automatically solves the problem of the tachyon vacuum instability.
-The tachyon vacuum in the preferred frame is represented by an ensemble of zero-energy, but finite-momentum, on-mass-shell tachyons propagating isotropically.
-Thus the space of the preferred frame is spanned by the continuous background of free, zero-energy tachyons; in some respects this is the reincarnation of the ether concept in its tachyonic version.
+As a straightforward result, it turns out that the negative energy tachyons, which could be used for a construction of the causal loops, cannot appear in the preferred reference frame since the eigenvalues of the tachyon Hamiltonian, as has been shown in \cite{ttheor} (and will be demonstrated in Sect.~3 of this note), are restricted from below, in this frame, by zero value, which automatically solves the problem of the tachyon vacuum instability.
+The tachyon vacuum in the preferred frame is represented by an infinite ensemble of zero-energy, but finite-momentum, on-mass-shell tachyons propagating isotropically.
+Thus the space of the preferred frame is spanned by the continuous background of mass-shell zero-energy tachyons; in some respects this is the reincarnation of the ether concept in its tachyonic version.
 Simultaneously it turns out that in any reaction in which tachyons participate asymptotic ``in" and ``out" tachyonic Fock spaces are unitarily equivalent, which removes the unitarity problem.

+As ``toy" models, the Lorentz-covariant quantum field models of scalar tachyons were considered in ref.~\cite{ttheor} \footnote{It was argued in \cite{ttheor} that a realistic model of a tachyon theory should be built upon the infinite-dimensional unitary irreducible representations of the Poincar\'{e} group (so called ``infinite spin" tachyons).
+Within the conjecture that elementary particles are realizations of the unitary irreducible representations of the Poincar\'{e} group the only alternative to the infinite spin tachyon models is a scalar tachyon model.
+However the latter cannot represent tachyons at a fundamental level since it possesses several diseases; in particular, such a model would lead to the instability of photons via their decay to tachyon-antitachyon pairs \cite{ttheor} (note that decays of photons to the infinite spin tachyon-antitachyon pairs are forbidden by the angular momentum conservation combined with kinematic restrictions imposed on this process).